 1. Price

 - GIMP: It’s completely free!
-As an open-source tool, GIMP is perfect for those who want professional editing tools without spending a dime.
+As an open-source tool, GIMP is ideal for those who want professional editing tools without incurring any costs.

 - Photoshop: Comes with a subscription fee, starting at $9.99/month.
-The price may be expensive for casual users but worth it for professionals.
+The price may be expensive for casual users, but it is worth it for professionals.

 2. Features